darianstlex/actions-aws-ssm-params-to-env/README.md

 Boolean which indicates if extracted values should be masked in GitHub action logs

+### mask-vars(optional)
+List which indicates if extracted variable should be masked in GitHub action logs

 ### **Note on decryption:**
 You should take care in utilizing encrypted values, as GitHub actions will not automatically redact the value of such parameters from your logs.